Stevenage F.C.: Broadhall Way

 The club plays its home matches at Broadhall Way, a ground that previously served as the home of both Stevenage Town and Stevenage Athletic.
-Following the bankruptcy of the town's former club, the stadium remained unused for three years.
+Following the bankruptcy of Stevenage Athletic, the stadium remained unused for three years.
 The newly formed Stevenage Borough moved into Broadhall Way in 1980, after the local council had re-purchased the stadium.
 The club finished the 1995–96 season as champions of the Football Conference, but was denied promotion to the Football League due to insufficient ground capacity and facilities.
 During the early 2000s, the stadium underwent upgrades, including the construction of a new £600,000 stand featuring an executive suite beneath it.
-In January 2009, the club signed a seven-figure sponsorship agreement with the Lamex Food Group, leading to the renaming of Broadhall Way to The Lamex Stadium.
 As a result of the club's promotion as league champions during the club's 2009–10 season, Broadhall Way hosted League football for the first time during the 2010–11 season.